Jacobs4/Competitive_Programming/CONTRIBUTING.md

 This repo contains experience of MY programming career, so, I won't be accepting any new contriubutions on adding new files.
-However, update for the code or update to different languages for existing files is always welcomed.
+However, updating code with a better logic or updating code to different languages for existing files is always welcomed.